patrick-kidger/torchcde/README.md

 * `.evaluate(t)`, where `t` is an any-dimensional Tensor, to evaluate the spline at any (collection of) time(s).
 * `.derivative(t)`, where `t` is an any-dimensional Tensor, to evaluate the derivative of the spline at any (collection of) time(s).

-Usually `natural_cubic_spline_coeffs` should be computed as a preprocessing step, whilst `NaturalCubicSpline` should be called inside the forward pass of your model.
+Usually `natural_cubic_coeffs` should be computed as a preprocessing step, whilst `NaturalCubicSpline` should be called inside the forward pass of your model.
 See [example.py](./example/example.py) for a worked example.

 Then call:
 ```python